makrai/notes/butt06-case.md

   * morphosynt: over which relevant linguistic generalizations can be stated
     * can in principle have differing morphophonological realizations, as is
-  * eg Urdu dative in (36), where the overt dative form for a pronoun can alternate between an inflectional -e and the clitic ko.
-A system which
+  * eg Urdu dative in (36), where the overt dative form for a pronoun can alternate between an inflectional _-e_ and the clitic _ko_
-    * some datives have to be analysed as subjects.
-The same is true for the
+    * some datives have to be analysed as subjects
     * also in Icelandic
     * to him/her hunger is attached/stuck (36)
   * Kiparsky: these examples are instances of language specific patterns